pdm-project/pdm/docs/docs/usage/scripts.md

 You can also provide you skip list in `PDM_SKIP_HOOKS` environment variable but it will be overridden as soon as the `--skip` parameter is provided.

+There is more details on hooks and pre/post scripts behavior on [the dedicated hooks page](hooks.md).